-Kings beat Islanders 4-1 behind team effort
+Kings beat Islanders 4-1 behind 24 saves from surging Quick

+LOS ANGELES (AP) — Jonathan Quick seems to have figured things out in goal for the Los Angeles Kings.

+The same seems to be true for the rapidly improving team in front of him, from the power play to the penalty-kill to the overall record for the Kings.

-LOS ANGELES (AP) — Dustin Brown and Alex Iafallo each had a goal and an assist, Jonathan Quick stopped 24 shots, and the Los Angeles Kings beat the New York Islanders 4-1 Wednesday night.
+Quick stopped 24 shots, Dustin Brown and Alex Iafallo each had a goal and an assist, and the Kings beat the New York Islanders 4-1 Wednesday night.

 Jeff Carter had a power-play goal and Matt Roy also scored to help the Kings win for the fifth time in eight games (5-2-1).